 You get to use your fluorescent ballasts until they wear out, before switching to direct wiring.
 Installation is a breeze, the LED lamps are plug and play without any rewiring.
 Costs can be spread out as each ballast eventually fails.
 It also shortens labor since not all ballasts are being replaced at once.

 The downsides are the same as with your other lighting solutions.
-Eventually, you will pay for labor and socket rewiring.
-You also have the risk of a fluorescent lamps accidentally being used after the line socket is retrofitted for LED.
+Eventually, you will pay for labor and rewiring.
+You also have the risk of fluorescent lamps accidentally being used after the line socket is retrofitted for LED.

 Choosing the Right LED Linear Lighting Solution

+You want to start by choosing a reputable LED lighting manufacturer or a turn-key LED retrofit service provider.
+Look for product warranties and companies that stand by their products and services.
 Take a look at your current lighting and factor in your budget.
 Plug-and-Play is the least expensive, but ballast-bypass is another popular option.
 Direct-wire LED simplifies maintenance, and dual technology LED lets you replace ballasts over time.

 To speak with one of our LED lighting specialist to help you select the best option for your organization, call 610-558-9773 or email [email protected] for assistance, or schedule a call below.